 The neighborhood of Northwest Carmel is home to beautiful residences that enjoy the prestige and storybook charms of Carmel-by-the-Sea.
 The neighborhood is serene and peaceful with oak lined streets, lush landscaping and is situated within comfortable walking distance from the hustle and bustle of the village and Ocean Avenue.
 Many homes boast ocean views and those in the Sand and Sea enclave have sand dune locations just steps to the beach.

-Homes in Northwest Carmel range in price from $4.995 million for a 6 bedroom 5 bath home with 2,220 SqFt of living space situated on 8,000 SqFt of land, to $1.095 million for a 3 bedroom 2 bath cottage with 1,200 SqFt of living space on a 9,400 SqFt lot.
+Currently on the market as of January 2015, homes in Northwest Carmel range in price from $14.5 million for a 5 bedroom, 4 full and 1 half bath home with 5,056 SqFt of living space with Ocean & Golf Course views situated on 29,400 SqFt of land, to $749,000 for a 1 bedroom, 1 bath condo in downtown Carmel with 950 SqFt of living space.
 Click here to preview all Carmel homes for sale in the Northwest neighborhood.
 For all available Carmel real estate, click here.

 Notable residents of Northwest Carmel include novelist Mary Austin, who moved to Carmel in 1906.
 Mary Austin’s famous cottage called the “Rose Cottage” still stands today.
 Austin is best known for her tribute to the deserts of the American Southwest in The Land of Little Rain.
 Her play, Fire, which Mary also directed, had its world premiere at the Forest Theater in 1913.
 Mary Austin is often credited as suggesting the idea for the creation of the Forest Theater outdoor stage.